 Gluon-Supported Open Source Projects

-All projects listed in this section are covered under the commercial open source support licenses offered by Gluon.
+All Gluon Labs projects are covered under the commercial open source support licenses offered by Gluon.
 This allows for users of these libraries to more actively contribute to, guide, and gain access to, the developers behind these projects.
 We appreciate your support!

 After Sun/Oracle open-sourced the JavaFX framework, there were no technical barriers preventing it from being ported to Android and iOS.
 This work is coordinated by JavaFXPorts.org.
 Apart from porting, tools are created that make it easy to deploy applications into the AppStore and the Play Store.